 “A lot of first-time homebuyers have their hearts broken because they fall in love with a house they can’t afford,” Adams says.
 Your mortgage lender can determine a home price that fits your budget.
 Ideally, your payments shouldn’t exceed 25 to 28 percent of your monthly gross income, but it’s important to factor in your total debt, too.

-Thoroughly research all the mortgage products available to you.
-When interest rates are low, a fixed-rate mortgage over a 30-year term can be a stable and affordable option, especially for buyers who intend to stay in their homes for many years.
-But the average first-time homebuyer turns over his or her investment in under 12 years.
-If you plan to sell sooner rather than later, an adjustable-rate mortgage with a lower starting interest rate may make more sense.
+Thoroughly research all of the mortgage products available to you.
+When interest rates are low, a fixed-rate mortgage can be a stable and affordable option, especially for buyers who intend to stay in their homes for many years.
+But the average first-time homebuyer turns over his or her investment in ten years.1 If you plan to sell sooner rather than later, an adjustable-rate mortgage2 with a lower starting interest rate may make more sense.
 Either way, knowing your options up front will help you choose a property, price and mortgage product that fits your overall plan.

 Making a budget can help keep your spending in check, and automating your savings guarantees that you pay yourself first.
 “Most employers can deposit a portion of your paycheck directly into a savings account for you,” Adams says.